armada-ths/ais/docs/README.md

 ## Creating Database Migrations

 When adding new fields to models, you will need to create a database migration.
-This migration will be performed on the server to update the database to the latest structure.After adding a field, and making sure the docker instance of AIS is up and running through docker compose, you run the following command:
+This migration will be performed on the server to update the database to the latest structure.
+After adding a field, and making sure the docker instance of AIS is up and running through docker compose, you run the following command:

 ```bash
 ./make-migrations <name of migration> <name of module where field was added>